Guidance for Statutory Crown Entities - Resource for Preparation of Governance Manuals

 This guidance seeks to improve the standard of governance manuals so that board members are able to meet the expectations of Ministers.
 It also aims to strengthen the public's trust by promoting consistent practices in key areas, such as declaring interests or dealing with gifts.

-Crown entity governance is different from governance in the private or not-for-profit sectors.
-Governance in the State sector has added obligations and complexities derived from the ethos of public service, the ministerial role and relationships, and the impact that Crown entities have on individuals, business and communities in New Zealand.
+Ministers expect public sector governance to recognise obligations and complexities derived from a public service ethos, the role of ministers and high trust relationships, and the impact that Crown entities, the services they deliver and how they are delivered have on individuals, business and communities in New Zealand.

 Who is this guidance for